Exopy/exopy/docs/source/dev_guide/tasks.rst

   attribute, the supported driver should be listed.
 Note that if a driver is supported through the use of an interface the driver should be listed in the interface and not in the task.
+- 'dependencies' : If the task has rutime dependencies other than instruments the ids of the corresponding analysers should be listed here.

 This is it.
 Now when starting Ecpy your new task should be listed.